 Thabisile D. Mkatshwa

 J.J.
-Grotpeter, Historical Dictionary of Swaziland, The Scarecrow Press, Metuchen, N.J.
+Grotpeter, Historical Dictionary of eswatini, The Scarecrow Press, Metuchen, N.J.
 1975; J.S.M.
-Matsebula, A History of Swaziland, Longman, Cape Town, 1972; Constance Nxumalo, “Benjamin Nxumalo-A Family Record” (unpublished).
+Matsebula, A History of eswatini, Longman, Cape Town, 1972; Constance Nxumalo, “Benjamin Nxumalo-A Family Record” (unpublished).

 This article was reprinted from The Encyclopaedia Africana Dictionary of African Biography (In 20 Volumes).
 Volume Three: South Africa- Botswana-Lesotho-eswatini.
 Ed.
 Keith Irvine.
 Algonac, Michigan: Reference Publications Inc., 1995.
 All rights reserved.